Here are some Everglades tips to help you plan your adventure as well as some of your most frequently asked questions:

 If you only have a couple of hours to spare, this is a fun and popular way to see some alligators and enjoy some of the different landscapes and wildlife of the area.

-Driving to one of the many Airboat Tour operators is easy.
-Two main areas convenient to Miami will be along US 41 (the red area in the map), also known as Tamiami Trail, or around the Florida City entrance to the park near Homestead.
+Driving to one of the many Airboat Tour operators is easy along US 41 (the red area in the map), also known as Tamiami Trail where many of the operators concentrate near the Park Entrance.
 Normally there are airboat tours leaving continuously.

 If you are pressed for time, it is a good idea to make reservations to avoid having to wait for the "next available" which could be right away or in a couple of hours.